gradle/gradle/subprojects/docs/src/docs/release/notes.md

 <a name="java-modules"></a>
 ## Building, testing and running Java Modules

-With this release, Gradle now supports the [Java Module System](https://openjdk.java.net/projects/jigsaw/) with everything you need to compile and execute tests for Java modules.
+With this release, Gradle supports the [Java Module System](https://openjdk.java.net/projects/jigsaw/) with everything you need to compile and execute tests for Java modules.
 You can also build Javadoc and run applications.

 While there is some overlap with Gradle's dependency management features, Java Modules offer additional features like module boundaries that are enforced by the Java runtime.